CALL – 0800 246 5668 – Adept UK – Surveyor

 • Dry rot control specialists will check your home for any other timber decay affected areas so no dry rot is missed during a dry & wet rot survey.

-• An independent dry rot survey will also provide a treatment and timber repairs solution with your needs and cost in mind Our dry rot surveyor can also produce a written dry rot report that will explain any dry rot control treatment & recommendations in detail.
+• An independent dry rot survey undertaken will also provide a treatment and timber repairs solution with your needs and cost in mind Our dry rot surveyor can also produce a written dry rot report that will explain any dry rot control treatment & recommendations in detail.
 After our initial inspection our dry rot report will make everything clear by including, explanations of observations and a breakdown of any cost for wet rot, wood rot, rising damp & woodworm infestation treatment.

 • Timber survey, damp surveyors can also carry out an intrusive sub-floor timber inspection to inspect and report upon concealed joists underneath floorboards, and to determine the condition of any other wooden flooring for suspected wood rot, timber decay & any signs of active wood boring insects (woodworm) at an additional cost.

-Dry rot what is it? timber decay of wood caused by wood rotting fungus Serpula lacrymans, which if left, can have devastating effects within a house.
-Diagnosis of dry rot / timber decay in homes can strike terror into the heart of the recipient of this dismal news.
-However, to the untrained eye dry rot and wet rot can easily be confused by other dry rot companies.
 It is therefore essential that a correct diagnosis of a timber decay / fungal decay problem is formed by approved timber decay & wood rot experts.
 By using Adept UK independent dry rot specialist treatment surveyors to carry out your damp & dry rot survey, a correct diagnosis is guaranteed, and our timber decay survey report will satisfy the mortgage lenders if required as part of the mortgage process.
 We also provide environmentally friendly solutions for controlling dry rot in buildings.

 Dry rot has the potential to cause serious damaging decay in timber found in homes throughout the UK, but dry rot does not have to be outrageously costly to treat & repair if caught in time by dry rot treatment companies.

 What does dry rot look like?
+Dry Rot Control Specialists

-Identifying dry rot in the early stages is vital to minimising the damage it can cause to your home, and reducing the eventual dry rot repair costs.
 While our advice on dry rot control below will help you to recognise what dry rot looks like, you should be mindful that it is likely to be found in areas of a house where occupants do not often look such as under floorboards, behind plasterboard or up in roof attics.
-One of the early signs of dry rot is a decaying musty, unpleasant smell.
-If this sounds familiar, it might be worthwhile having a look around your home for any signs of timber decay, see below:

 Damaged Timber in Properties- Wood affected by dry rot timber decay will often darken in in colour and will become so dry and brittle it will break or crumble easily.
 Timber affected by dry rot will also have distinct “cuboidal cracking.”